marcochow1026/LA_Crime_Time_Series_Analysis/README.md

 **Recommendation for LAPD**:
 Increase police presence and resources during summer months, particularly in high-risk areas and known hotspots, to address seasonal spikes in violent crime.

-## How to Run

-Clone the repository:Bashgit clone https://github.com/marcochow1026/LA_Crime_Time_Series_Analysis.git
-cd LA_Crime_Time_Series_Analysis
-Download the raw CSV files from the LA Open Data Portal links above.
-(Optional) Combine and filter the data locally using the commented code in the notebook, then save as violent_crimes.csv.
-Open LA_Crime_Time_Series_Analysis_1.ipynb (or the trim version) in JupyterLab / VS Code / Colab.
-Run cells sequentially.
-The plot and metrics will be generated.

-Note: Raw data files are large (~1 GB+ combined).
-First run may be slow.